**DEADLINE for hotel registration is 12/17! Register Now!**

 As the premier student and young professional event within IEEE Region 6, The Rising Stars Conference brings together the most promising students and young professionals from around the world to network and be inspired by each other and the top tech companies from around the world.
 It will be taking place January 2-4, 2017 at the Excalibur Hotel in Las Vegas, Nevada.

-2017 Rising Stars Registration Fee Schedule Registration Type for early bird discount
+2017 Rising Stars Registration Fee Schedule Registration Type for advanced discount

 |IEEE Life/Student/Grad Student Member